mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/simplesearch.rst

 The Solr home folder is the area in which the various Solr-Cores for the search are located.

-Der Solr-Home Ordner ist der Bereich, in dem sich die verschiedenen Solr-Kerne für die Suche befinden.
-The configuration is performed in the following file:

 File: solr-5.4.1/server/solr/solr.xml

 Enter the following XML-block in the file: